 Even at Google scale, many teams have yet to implement the change in their monitoring to realize SLO-based alerts.
 But systems don’t need to be the size of a planet to benefit from these patterns.

 Jamie Wilkinson offers a brief overview of SLOs and shares a practical guide to implementing sustainable SLO-based alerting for systems of any size.
 Whether you’re on call for 10 machines or 10 data centers, you’ll find something of value, as Jaime—a well-rested champion of work-life balance—demonstrates how to select service objectives and construct robust and low-maintenance alerting rules, using Prometheus for a live demonstration.
 You’ll also explore the tooling required to help make such a system retain observability in the absence of noisy caused-based alerts, now that they’re not telling you exactly which components are failing.

 Jamie Wilkinson is a site reliability engineer at Google.
-He is a contributing author to the SRE Book and has presented on contemporary topics at prominent conferences such as linux.conf.au, Monitorama, PuppetConf, Velocity, and SRECon.
-His interests began in monitoring and automation of small installations and have continued with human factors in automation and systems maintenance on large systems.
-Despite his more than 15 years in the industry, he is still trying to automate himself out of a job.
+He’s a contributing author to the SRE Book and has presented on contemporary topics at prominent conferences such as Linux.conf.au, Monitorama, PuppetConf, Velocity, and SRECon.
+His interests began in monitoring and the automation of small installations and have continued with human factors in automation and systems maintenance on large systems.
+Despite his more than 15 years in the industry, he’s still trying to automate himself out of a job.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com